askjag07/rapid-jamplate/README.md

 1.  **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the minimal starter.
+    Use the Gatsby CLI to create a new site with Rapid JAMPlate.

     ```shell
     # create a new Gatsby site using the minimal starter